-Figure 2.
-Distribution of 24-hr average $PM{10}$ concentrations at the Sunshine Canyon Landfill North site (LN), Landfill site (LS), and Community site (CS) during spring (March-May) quarters from 2008 to 2021.

 Figure 3.
+Distribution of 24-hr average PM{10} concentrations at the Sunshine Canyon Landfill North site, Landfill site, and Community site during spring (March-May) quarters from 2008 to 2022.

-Trends of 24-hr average PM10 maxima and percentiles at the Sunshine Canyon Landfill site (LS, top) and Community site (CS, bottom) during spring (March-May) quarters from 2008 to 2021.
+Figure 4.
+Trends of 24-hr average PM10 maxima and percentiles at the Sunshine Canyon Landfill site (top) and Community site (bottom) during spring (March-May) quarters from 2008 to 2022.
 The colored dashed lines denote statistically significant decreasing linear trends.
-Statistical significance was defined at the 95% confidence level (p-value $\leq$ 0.05).
+Statistical significance was defined at the 95% confidence level (p-value \leq 0.05).

-Figure 4.
-Distribution of 24-hr average BC concentrations at the Sunshine Canyon Landfill North site (LN), Landfill site (LS), and Community site (CS) during spring (March-May) quarters from 2008 to 2021.

 Figure 5.
+Distribution of 24-hr average BC concentrations at the Sunshine Canyon Landfill North site, Landfill site, and Community site during spring (March-May) quarters from 2008 to 2022.

-Trends of 24-hr average BC maxima and percentiles at the Sunshine Canyon Landfill site (LS, top) and Community site (CS, bottom) during spring (March-May) quarters from 2008 to 2021.
+Figure 6.
+Trends of 24-hr average BC maxima and percentiles at the Sunshine Canyon Landfill site (top) and Community site (bottom) during spring (March-May) quarters from 2008 to 2022.
 The colored dashed lines denote statistically significant decreasing linear trends.
-Statistical significance was defined at the 95% confidence level (p-value $\leq$ 0.05).
+Statistical significance was defined at the 95% confidence level (p-value \leq 0.05).

-During spring, the median 24-average $PM{10}$ concentrations measured at the Community site are usually lower than those measured at the Landfill site (Figure 2).
-This remained true in the 2021 spring quarter.
-As indicated by the non-overlapping notches (and the entire interquartile range) in the box-whisker plot, the difference between the median 24-hr $PM{10}$ concentrations at the Community and the Landfill sites is statistically significant.
-At the Landfill site, there is not a statistically significant increasing or decreasing trend in all of the 24-hr averages (Figure 3).
-All percentiles of the 24-hr average PM10 concentration at the Landfill site have increased since the 2020 spring quarter.
-At the Community site, there is a statistically significant decreasing trend for all the 24-hr average PM10 percentiles and maximum value.
-However, all 24-hr average PM10 percentiles and maxima at the Community site increased from the 2020 spring quarter.
+At this time of year, the median 24-average PM10 concentrations measured at the Community site are usually lower than those measured at the Landfill site (Figure 3).
+This remained true in the 2022 spring quarter.
+As indicated by the non-overlapping notches (and the entire interquartile range) in the box-whisker plot, the difference between the median 24-hour PM10 concentrations at the Community and the Landfill sites is statistically significant.
+At the Landfill site, there is not a statistically significant increasing trend in the 24-hr average percentiles or the maximum (Figure 4), though all percentiles and the maximum of the 24-hr average PM10 concentration have increased since the 2021 spring quarter.
+At the Community site, there is a statistically significant decreasing trend for most the 24-hr average PM10 percentiles and the maximum value, even though all percentiles and the maximum of the 2022 spring quarter are higher than their counterparts in the 2021 spring quarter.

-During the spring quarters, the median 24-hr average BC concentrations are not usually significantly different between the Landfill and the Community sites, as indicated by overlapping notches in the box-whisker plot (Figure 4).
-In the spring 2021 quarter, the median 24-hr average BC concentration at the Landfill site was not statistically higher than that at the Community site, as indicated by the overlapping notches in the box-whisker plot.
-There is some year-to-year variability in median 24-hr average BC concentrations over the 14 recorded consecutive years, but the range of 24-hr average BC values has generally decreased over time at both monitoring sites.
-However, in the spring 2021 quarter, both the Landfill site and the Community site saw slightly higher median 24-hr average BC concentrations than in the previous spring quarter.
+During the spring quarters, the median 24-hr average BC concentrations are not usually significantly different between the Landfill and the Community sites, as indicated by overlapping notches in the box-whisker plot (Figure 5).
+In the spring 2022 quarter, the median 24-hr average BC concentration at the Landfill site was not statistically higher than at the Community site.
+There is some year-to-year variability in median 24-hr average BC concentrations over the 15 recorded consecutive years, but the range of 24-hr average BC values has generally decreased over time at both monitoring sites.
+In the spring 2022 quarter, both the Landfill site and the Community site saw slightly lower median 24-hr average BC concentrations than in the previous spring quarter.

-There is a statistically significant decreasing trend in 24-hr average BC concentrations, the 5th through 95th percentiles, and the maximum 24-hr BC concentrations at the Landfill site during spring quarters over the observational record (Figure 5).
-All percentiles of the 24-hr BC recorded at both the Landfill site and Community site in the 2021 spring quarter have increased from the previous spring quarter; only the maximum 24-hr BC concentrations at the Landfill site decreased from the previous spring quarter.
-At both the Landfill site and Community site, there is a statistically significant declining trend in spring quarter 24-hr average BC concentrations, at the 5th to 95th percentiles, and the 24-hr maximum BC over the 14 recorded consecutive years.
-There were no statistically significant increasing trends in the maxima or percentiles.
+There is a statistically significant decreasing trend in all percentiles and the maximum 24-hr average BC concentrations at the Landfill site during spring quarters over the observational record (Figure 6).
+All percentiles except the 75th percentile and the maximum of 24-hr average BC concentrations slightly decreased at the Landfill site from the spring quarter of 2021 to the spring quarter of 2022.
+At the Community site, there is a statistically significant declining trend in spring quarter 24-hr BC concentrations at all percentiles; all percentiles of 24-hr BC were lower in the 2022 spring quarter than in the previous one.
+However, the 24-hr maximum BC was slightly higher in the 2022 spring quarter than in the previous spring quarter.